dfamonteiro/blog/blog/content/posts/jindosh-riddle.md

     enforce_a_next_to_b(("Heirloom", "Snuff Tin"), ("Origin", "Dabokva"))
 ```

 `enforce_a_next_to_b` is an auxiliary funcion that enforces "person with characteristic `a` is next to person with characteristic `b`".
-This constraint shows up multiple times in both paragraphs, which justifies moving this logic to its own seperate function:
+This constraint shows up multiple times in both paragraphs, which justifies moving this logic to its own separate function:

 ```python
 def enforce_a_next_to_b(a : Tuple[str, str], b : Tuple[str, str]):